metahoof/docs/docs/whitepaper/creator-program.md

 Via your unique referral link.
 All in-game actions are tracked on-chain.

 **When do I get paid?**
-UOS rewards are sent out on a regular basis (details after onboarding).
+TOKEN rewards are sent out on a regular basis (details after onboarding).

 **Can I promote anywhere?**
 Anywhere.
 Use your platforms however you like.